 Gemma: I wouldn’t wonder.
 The clerics can’t make up their minds whether to put all the competition for status and money into the fallen original sin bin or trumpet it as doing the best for your family.
 No one agrees how many stress suicides amongst kids we need to demonstrate it may not be as good for your family as all that.
 I’m not blaming you or even myself – we always tried to keep mid-way on that, and I still don’t know if we got it right.
 I don’t think Nerys knows herself.
 She’ll still be quite young in 2070.
 But you can be sure most people I know will carry on rushing about all the time, and not doing all that much in many cases.
 Then some of the health gurus tell us stress is good for us, barring the odd stroke and heart attack!

 Brian: All of which shows things up.
-It has to be markets, people power, and do whatever the customers want now because no one agrees on anything else.
+It has to be markets, people power, and do whatever the customers want now because no one agrees on anything else unless raw survival comes into play.
 We used to have what they called ‘old fogeys’ who’d bang on about how we were all going to the dogs because the religion and morals were no longer clear, and nobody realised until later we’d end up not going to the dogs but going to the online markets instead.
 From where we are now we get to relying on market speculators even for critical views on what the ROs say, not to mention thinking beyond the next election or the next global crisis.
 I’ve learned the hard way that when the scientists don’t agree on whatever, then truth as coherence means coherence with the speculators.
 And the betting in the nanotech commodities markets has always been there’s going to remain plenty enough poor people needing our concoctions.

 Gemma: Yes.
 One of the things the nasty brigade have been making out is that you’ll be wanting to keep up the numbers of poor to keep your market.

 Brian: Would that we could settle that!
 But whatever those people may say at least we’re not under pressure to exploit poor people.
 There’s plenty of volunteers from all walks of life for trying new things out.
 The guinea pigs we get are rich and poor alike, at least in this country. if we stopped for the nasty band we’d never have done anything.
 Sometimes they accuse us of exploitation and other times they sneer at us being Jesus feeding the Five Thousand.
 One thing we are certainly not is Jesus!
 We just do our best while making a living, as everyone else is supposed to do.
-Sadly, there’s nothing we can do about flooding and finding somewhere to live for all the people who can’t afford to go to Europa.
+Sadly, there’s nothing we can do about flooding and finding somewhere to live for all the people who can’t afford to go to Eurasia.
 Part of the object of the food experiments is making it possible for them to stay where they are.

 Gemma: Very likely that won’t be possible anyway by the time our grandchildren are old.